 What are query parameters?

-It’s important to note that query parameters can play a role in attribution, although it’s also important to make sure that your attribution strategy is truly cross-platform, and that it’s doing everything for you that it can.
+Although it’s important to note that query parameters can play a role in attribution, it’s also important to make sure that your attribution strategy is truly cross-platform, and that it’s doing everything for you that it can.
 Learn more about cross-platform attribution.